RConsortium/S7/tests/testthat/_snaps/method-register.md

     Error <simpleError>
       When registering methods for S3 generic sum(), signature must be an R7 class, not an S3 class.

+# method registration: can register R7 method for S4 generic

+    Class has not been registered with S4; please call S4_register(S4foo)

 # method registration: checks argument types

     Code